AutoxingTech/axbot_rest_book/docs/reference/iot_devices.md

 ## Bluetooth API

+Currently, unlike ESP-NOW IoT devices, the robot can't operate Bluetooth based IoT devices .
+In other words, it will not open auto-doors when it moves.

-Currently, bluetooth APIs only help establishing a communication channel.
+The Bluetooth APIs only help establishing a communication channel.
 Then the user and the device will talk in their predefined protocol.

 ### Connect Bluetooth